hellosign/hellosign-openapi/README.md

 ## Migrating to OpenAPI

-The API Engineering team at HelloSign adopted the [OpenAPI specification](https://oai.github.io/Documentation/introduction.html) in order to provide a better experience to HelloSign developers in a way that was scalable and sustainable.
-We're using it as the source of our [API Reference Documentation](https://developers.hellosign.com/api/reference/overview/) and [SDKs](#sdk-coverage), which means both tools stay in total parity with the HelloSign API.
+The API Engineering team at Dropbox Sign adopted the [OpenAPI specification](https://oai.github.io/Documentation/introduction.html) in order to provide a better experience to Dropbox Sign developers in a way that was scalable and sustainable.
+We're using it as the source of our [API Reference Documentation](https://developers.hellosign.com/api/reference/overview/) and [SDKs](#sdk-coverage), which means both tools stay in total parity with the Dropbox Sign API.

 ## SDK Coverage